 Luvele Yogurt Makers are designed to help you make the purest, most natural probiotic packed yogurt at home.
 The result is additive free, sugar free, and preservative free yogurt - basically the real deal!
 As our customers know well, we 'luv' our yogurt here at Luvele.
 We have been designing and perfecting yogurt makers for the past 8 years, and are confident you and your family will luv them too!
 We have 2 new Yogurt Makers, The Pure and Pure Plus, with a 2L Glass or 4x400ml ceramic Jar options.
 The new Yogurt Makers also feature Water-Bath Technology for an accurate and even temperature throughout the incubation process, which is vital to maximize the probitoic's or good bacteria in your homemade yogurt.
 They also feature three temperature setting options, 36 / 38 / 40 Degrees C, as well as an incubation temperature range of between 25 and 50 degrees C, set the perfect temperature range for the good bacteria to grow and the live active cultures to flourish.

 What is a yogurt maker?

-A yoghurt maker is a kitchen appliance that by heating milk and leaving it to ferment, in a controlled environment at a controlled temperature, allows you to make homemade yoghurt in a fairly simple, quick and cost-effective way.
-Our blog is packed with recipes and how-to tips that will help you make the most delicious yoghurt at home.
+A yogurt maker is a kitchen appliance that by heating milk and leaving it to ferment, in a controlled environment at a controlled temperature, allows you to make homemade yogurt in a fairly simple, quick and cost-effective way.
+Our blog is packed with recipes and how-to tips that will help you make the most delicious yogurt at home.
 If you’re interested for example take a look at the below: